usnistgov/5gdeploy/docs/NDN.md

 ```

 NFD must have been launched in the chosen DNN.
-ndnping and ndnpingserver will connect to local NFD via TCP.
+ndnping and ndnpingserver will connect to local NFD via Unix socket.
 Each DNN can have only one ndnpingserver instance.
 If multiple traffic flow flags match the DNN, the server flags are taken from the last traffic flow flag.